 - Subject must give written informed consent and privacy authorization prior to participation in the study; adolescents must also provide informed assent.

-- Subject meets DSM-5 criteria for schizophrenia as established by clinical interview
+- Subject meets DSM-5 criteria for schizophrenia as established by clinical interview at screeing.

 - Subject must have a CGI-S score ≥ 4